jupyterlab/jupyterlab/packages/ui-components/README.md

 For most simple, one-color icons, it is desirable for the icon's color to strongly constrast with that of the application's background.
-You can acheive this using one of the `jp-iconX` classes.
+You can achieve this using one of the `jp-iconX` classes.

 **Example: check icon**